 |Nutritional Guidelines (per serving)|

 German almond crescent cookies (Mandelsichel cookies) are simple, shortbread cookies enriched with almond meal and shaped into a crescent.
-They are a delightful treat at tea time or any time or for your Plätzchenteller (cookie platter) during Advent and all through Christmas.
+They are a delightful treat at tea time or any time or for your Plätzchenteller (cookie platter) during Advent and all through the Christmas season.
+You could even make them on Christmas Eve and leave them as a special treat for Santa Claus.

 The crescent shape is often used in European Christmas baking to represent the Ottoman Empire (Turkey), which laid siege to Vienna in 1529 AD but was repelled by ordinary citizens.
 The battle marked the beginning of the decline of the Ottomans.

-If you like this recipe, you'll love Vanillakipferln, which is made with hazelnuts and formed into crescents.
+If you like this recipe, you'll also love Vanillakipferln, which are similar cookies but made with hazelnuts instead of almonds and are also formed into crescents.

 - 1 cup butter (room-temperature)